YongoDavid/DEM0-2025-JANUARY/README.md

 JAN 07
 New day ,same grind!!
-So far with the drop-box project there has been alot of issues especially becase i am using Both Firebase and supabase.
+So far with the drop-box project there has been alot of issues especially becase i am using Both Firebase and supabase. if i cant get this issue fixed by the end of tomorrow i will be moving over fully to supabase, so lets see how it goes!!